sib-swiss/ena-seqdata-training/docs/course_content/finding_downloading.md

     <img src="../../assets/images/filezilla_ena_download.png" width="500"/>
 </figure>

 Connect to the server.
-Now at the right panel you can browse to the paths in the links.
+Now at the right panel you can browse to the paths in the links (i.e. the part after `ftp.sra.ebi.ac.uk` in the links at the table).
 To browse to the directory with the submitted data for `ERR10549405`, you can go to `/vol1/run/ERR105/ERR10549500/`.

 **Exercise** For your sample of interest, download a submitted file and the SRA fastq file.
 What are the differences?